I took the clothes off the line one day My husband took them off another day.

 I’d call this new car purchase very, very good timing.

-If you could have a guarantee that one, specific person was reading your blog, who would you want that person to be?
+If you could have a guarantee that one, specific person was reading what you write, who would you want that person to be?
 Why?
 What do you want to say to them?

 I realize you are 16 and will probably not believe a word I write, but everything you read here is true.
 You will learn how important honesty becomes to you.
 You may not be able to see it now, or in 5 years, or 10 years, or even 20 years, but you can and will be okay.
 I know this because I am you and I am okay.